 Vendor and open-source SDN controllers

-On the market, there are both proprietary and open-source SDN controllers.
+There are both proprietary and open-source SDN controllers available on the market.
 Below are a few examples of each.

 Vendors offering SDN controllers: